California's Pregnancy Disability Leave (PDL) Law

 Get in Touch with a Los Angeles Employment Lawyer

 If you feel that you have been treated unfairly by your employer because of your pregnancy disability, contact an employment law attorney in Los Angeles at Alan Burton Newman, PLC for a free consultation!
-Our Harvard lawyer has a high rate of success and can provide the assistance you need to seek justice in the workplace.
+Our Harvard attorney has a high rate of success and can provide the assistance you need to seek justice in the workplace.